chinchalinchin/being-and-death/02_towards_an_ontology_of_death.md

 We encounter the Other in our representation of the world as a Being outside of ourselves, and come to understand we share our Being through representation.

 Our everyday intuition and the historical accumulation of knowledge, via the mechanisms of family and society, has led us to learn the common form of the Other, i.e. human, at a young age, so that our knowledge of Being becomes nearly coincident with our knowledge of being human in the fog of memory.
-Indeed, the nature of humanness makes it harder to disentangle the order of ontological necessity that emerges in the human Being, for it is not so obvious if our isolated human must first encounter the Other in order to be shown its desires have an outlet to satisfaction in the world, or if the necessity of desire brings with it the apprehension of the possibility of its satisfaction.
+Indeed, the nature of humanness makes it harder to disentangle the order of ontological necessity that emerges in the human Being, for it is not so obvious if our isolated human in the white room must first encounter the Other in order to be shown its desires have an outlet to satisfaction in the world, or if the necessity of desire brings with it the apprehension of the possibility of its satisfaction.

 ---